Hexagonal thinkingAlso known as: hexagonal planning

-Hexagonal thinking is a classroom strategy where students are given hexagonal tiles with ideas, questions or facts which they arrange so that related tiles are next to each other, essentially building a web of connections.
+Hexagonal thinking involves students recording ideas, questions or facts on hexagonal tiles and arranging them so that related tiles are next to each other, essentially building a web of connections.
 It:

-- can be differentiated by the teacher by using pre-filled tiles and/or blank tiles which students fill in their own ideas
+- can be differentiated by educators through using pre-filled tiles and/or blank tiles which students fill in

 - challenges students to demonstrate higher levels of understanding through explaining the relationships between sets of tiles